 No, we’re not at a singles’ mixer.
 The “pick-up stage” of bread making is, literally, where the dough picks up the flour (and the salt) gradually.
 We start out out by creating a buffer between the yeast and the salt.
 That buffer is the bread flour.
 Bread flour is necessary because yeast and salt are like me and my ex- they don’t get along.

 Once we’ve added three cups of flour, we can then add the kosher salt.
-Salt will kill yeast if it’s directly exposed to it and that’s the reason we don’t add salt without other ingredients to dilute it, so to speak.
+Salt kills yeast if it’s directly exposed to it and that’s the reason we don’t add salt without other ingredients to dilute it, so to speak.

 Continue to mix while gradually adding the remaining flour to the bowl.
 You’ll begin to see why it’s been labeled the pick-up stage as the flour is slowly incorporated into the mix.
 When using your stand mixer to mix bread doughs, you want to keep it on a low speed.
 Bread doughs, even softer ones like this, are notoriously rough on a mixer’s gears.
 I’ve burned out a few in my time.
 Keep your batches of bread dough small, and keep the speed on low.
 If you start smelling your mixer or it sounds sluggish, turn it off and let it cool down for little bit before continuing.